Gender Dynamics and Homophily in a Social Network of LLM Agents: Material and methods

 \subsubsection{Selection}

-Scalar assortativity describes gender-score similarity among existing follow ties, but it does not directly identify whether new ties preferentially form between agents with similar gender-scores.
-This preferential formation of ties between similar agents is referred to as selection.
+Scalar assortativity describes the similarity of gender scores among agents, but it does not directly indicate whether new ties preferentially form between agents with similar gender scores.
+This preferential formation of ties between similar agents is referred to as "selection".
 To study social selection, we estimate separable temporal exponential random graph models (STERGMs) for tie formation \cite{krivitsky2014separable} on rolling blocks of weekly networks.

-We divide the observation window into seven blocks of consecutive weeks, covering weeks 1?8, 9?16, $\dots$, 49?52.
+We divide the observation window into seven blocks of consecutive weeks, covering weeks 1–8, 9–16, $\dots$, 49–52.
 Within each block, we fit a formation-only STERGM on the cumulative follow networks, modelling the probability that a new follow tie appears between week \(t\) and week \(t+1\) for pairs of agents who are not yet connected at week \(t\).

-The formation component uses the same three effects as the cross-sectional ERGMs:
+The formation component uses the following three effects:

-where \(s_{\mathrm{edges}}\) controls for baseline formation density, \(s_{\mathrm{mutual}}\) captures the tendency to form reciprocated ties, and \(s_{\mathrm{abs}}\) accumulates the absolute difference in standardised gender-scores across potential follow ties.
-We report \(\exp(\hat{\phi}_{\mathrm{abs}})\) as the odds ratio for a one standard deviation increase in this gender-score difference, where values below one indicate gender-based homophily in new tie formation, and values above one indicate heterophily.
-The model is estimated using the \texttt{tergm} package in R \cite{krivitsky2025tergm}; full details are provided in ESM, Section C.
+where \(s_{\mathrm{edges}}\) controls for baseline formation density, \(s_{\mathrm{mutual}}\) captures the tendency to form reciprocated ties, and \(s_{\mathrm{abs}}\) accumulates the absolute difference in standardised gender scores across potential follow ties.
+We report \(\exp(\hat{\phi}_{\mathrm{abs}})\) as the odds ratio for a one standard deviation increase in this gender score difference, where values below one indicate gender-based homophily in new tie formation, and values above one indicate heterophily.
+The model is estimated using the \texttt{tergm} package in R \cite{krivitsky2025tergm}; full details are provided in ESM, Section D.